 Sealcoating is a mixture of additives, aggregates, asphalt emulsion sealer, clay, fillers, and water.
 If properly applied, driveway sealer can protect the asphalt from the sun's harmful UV rays.
 Sealcoating also fills and seals smaller cracks, preventing them from eroding further.

 Even better, sealcoating can help speed up snowmelt.
 And because snow melts quicker, you don't have to plow your driveway as often.
 This significantly reduces the risk of damage from frequent snow plowing.

 And even if you have the pavement snow plowed often, you can rest assured that the blade won't chip the surface off as it has a protective layer of sealer.

 Winter is coming, and the few weeks before it arrives are your last chance to protect your asphalt pavement from the damaging effects of snow, water exposure, and frequent snow plowing.
-If you're planning to DIY asphalt maintenance, then shop drums of coal tar sealer or asphalt emulsion sealer here at the Asphalt Kingdom store and save with big discounts.
+If you're planning to DIY asphalt maintenance, then shop drums of asphalt emulsion sealer here at the Asphalt Kingdom store and save with big discounts.
 Or you can buy our complete DIY Patch & Seal Driveway Package to save even more.